-13. Q. Do I need to complete the Sex (biological) and Gender (socio-cultural) considerations questions?
+17.Q.
+Do I need to complete the Sex (biological) & Gender (socio-cultural) considerations questions?

 A. Yes.
 These are mandatory questions.
 All applicants (irrespective of proposal focus) applying to any Heart & Stroke Research programs (i.e., GIA, NI) are required to integrate sex and gender-based analysis (SGBA) in their research design.
-Any application that does not incorporate SGBA must provide a rationale why it would not be relevant to the project.
+Any application that does not incorporate SGBA must provide a rationale why it would not be relevant to the project and/or program.